dformoso/deeplearning-mindmap/README.md

 # Deep Learning Mindmap / Cheatsheet
-A Mindmap summarising Deep Learning concepts, Architectures and the Tensorflow library.
+A Mindmap summarising Deep Learning concepts, Architectures, and the Tensorflow library.

 ## Overview
 Deep Learning is part of a broader family of Machine Learning methods based on learning data representations, as opposed to task-specific algorithms.
-Learning can be supervised, partially supervised or unsupervised.
+Learning can be supervised, partially supervised, or unsupervised.
 This is an attempt to summarize this large field in one .PDF file.

 ## Download
 Download the PDF here: